National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 While it is not possible to push changes made locally up to the Enclave, it is possible to pull updates made in the Enclave with a simple `git pull`.
 However, updates are not pulled unless some action is taken within the workbook to commit them prior to pulling.
 Simply editing the code for a transform is not enough, but executing a transform or adding a new transform will commit the current state of the workbook so that it can be pulled.

 Once you’ve pulled the latest version of your workbook locally, you likely will want to push a copy up to a public repository such as GitHub.
 The recommended way to do this is to create a new _empty_ repository in GitHub (or your git hosting service of choice) with the same name as the workbook, and set it up as a push-only remote repository.
-For example, for a workbook named `example_workbook`, one would create a new GitHub repository named `example_workbook`, and in the local copy run
+For example, for a workbook named `example_workbook`, one would create a new GitHub repository named `example_workbook`, and in the local copy run:

 ```bash
 git remote set-url --add --push origin https://github.com/<username>/example_workbook.git